+umbers umbers umbers umbers The Getaway Kits are stored in the

+umbers

+umbers

+The Getaway Kits are stored in the

+The Getaway Kits are stored in the

+4. The radio station (inc AM/FM frequency) we will tune in to for localcivil defence information during an

+emergency

+5. Friends/neighbours who may need our help or who can help us

+Name

+Address

+Phone

+Name

+Address

+Phone

-4. The radio station (inc AM/FM frequency) we will tune in to for localcivil defence information during an responsible for checking water and food showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.
+6. On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.